Become a member

 Members represent a broad cross-section of business activity, including manufacturing, trade, services, banking and law in more than 170 countries, ranging from the world’s largest companies to SMEs, business associations, banks, law firms, and local chambers of commerce.

-With access to governments and international forums, ICC ensures the voice of our members is heard on all aspects of business including trade, investment, sustainability, taxation, competition law and intellectual property.
-Members of ICC are informed of what matters at an early stage and provided constructive guidance on how to engage in relevant policy discussions.
+With access to governments and international forums, we ensure the voice of our members is heard on all aspects of business including trade, investment, sustainability, taxation, competition law and intellectual property.
+Our members are informed of what matters at an early stage and provided constructive guidance on how to engage in relevant policy discussions.
 They also play an active part in drawing up rules and guidelines that can help business reduce costs and uncertainties – on arbitration, international banking issues and commercial contracts.

 The diversity of our members is reflected in the solutions we deliver, combining global perspective with local expertise towards one core purpose: to enable business to secure peace, prosperity and opportunity for all.